gacela-project/gacela-project.com/content/used-in.md

 ### Features

-- Built on PHP ecosystem
+- Built on PHP's ecosystem
-- Good error reporting
-- Different Datastructures (Arrays, Tables, and Tuples)
+- Persistent Datastructures (Lists, Vectors, Maps and Sets)
-- Macros
-- Recursive functions
-- Powerful but simple Syntax
-- REPL
+- Good error reporting, Macros, REPL, and more

 ### Why Phel?

-- A LISP-inspired
+- A LISP-inspired (Functional Programming language)
-- Functional Programming language
 - It runs on cheap hosting providers
 - Easy to write and debug